Holy Cross Regional High School: Advanced Placement

-Many Holy Cross senior students take part in a biannual Mission Trip where they work in underprivileged communities.
+Holy Cross offers only one Advanced Placement course, the full-year AP Physics 11 & 12.

 Religious education

 Holy Cross provides mandatory religious education.
 The course curriculum is organized by the Roman Catholic Archdiocese of Vancouver.

 Current plans

 Work is underway to replace the original 1982 school building in its entirety.
-The short-term plan involves building an additional school building while the long-term plan (projected to take 10 to 15 years) involves the outright replacement of the existing school with another new building.
+Currently, phase one of the new school building is taking place (projected to take two to three years to complete).
+The entire new building projected to take 10 to 15 years to complete, involves the outright replacement of the existing school with another new building.

+The current phase involves building a larger gymnasium, two music rooms, a flex space multipurpose room, seven new classrooms, and an overall updated building.